 Projects He Supports

 Habib `Umar lends his support to numerous religious and social projects throughout the world.
-He established al-Ra`fah Foundation in 1418 (1998), which sponsors students of sacred knowledge, teachers, orphans and widows and assists the poor and needy in the Hadramawt region.
-When severe floods struck Hadramawt in 2008, al-Ra`fah played a key role in relieving the suffering of those who lost their homes and property.
+He established al-Ra’fah Foundation in 1418 (1998), which sponsors students of sacred knowledge, teachers, orphans and widows and assists the poor and needy in the Hadramawt region.
+When severe floods struck Hadramawt in 2008, al-Ra’fah played a key role in relieving the suffering of those who lost their homes and property.
+Al-Ra’fah continues to support those suffering the effects of conflict in Yemen.

 Habib `Umar joined with the world’s leading Muslim scholars to sign ‘A Common Word,’ a document that aims to build bridges between Muslims and Christians.
 In 2008 he attended the ‘Common Word’ conference chaired by the Archbishop of Canterbury at Cambridge University, and delivered a speech on the need to facilitate inter-faith dialogue.
 He is currently promoting the use of permaculture to revive agriculture in Hadramawt and elsewhere.